A gorgeous self catering holiday home in Lyme Regis

-Whether you’re a fossil enthusiast, a nature lover, or you’re just looking for a seaside getaway, Lyme Regis offers a plethora of attractions that will leave you captivated.
-Book a stay at Lyme Cottage, set just back from the Cobb, and explore the must-visit tourist attractions that make Lyme Regis a coveted destination for travellers from all around the world!
+Nestled along the stunning Jurassic Coast of Dorset, Lyme Regis is a coastal gem that enchants visitors with its timeless beauty, rich history, and breathtaking vistas.
+Whether you’re a fossil enthusiast, a nature lover, or you’re just looking for a seaside getaway, there are a plethora of attractions and unusual things to do in Lyme Regis with kids that will leave you captivated.
+Book a stay at Lyme Cottage, set just back from the Cobb, and explore the must-visit tourist attractions that make Lyme Regis a much loved destination for travellers from all around the world!

 Step back in time…

-Coastal Charms: Beaches, Cobb, and Marine Parade
+Coastal charms: Beaches, the Cobb and Marine Parade

 The Cobb